Greg-R/qsd2/README.md

 <https://www.ti.com/lit/ds/symlink/sn74lvc1g14.pdf>

 So providing the inverted clock signal is easy.
-However, one solution creates a new problem!
+However, this solution creates a new problem!
 The inverter creates a small delay in the inverted signal.
 This affects the quality of the quadrature.
 However, this is easy to compensate for.
 Simply add another inverter to the output to "match" the delays.
 So we have to add two these inexpensive devices in addition to the same flip-flop device used by divide-by-4.